This historic shore town on Long Island Sound has more than 20 monuments on the National Register of Historic Places.

-The largest island in the archipelago is Horse Island, at 17 acres and kept as an ecological laboratory by Yale University.
+The largest island in the archipelago is Horse Island.
+Covering 17 acres, this is kept as an ecological laboratory by Yale University.

-In all there are 82 houses across the Thimble Islands, and 14 islands have only one, while only six receive electricity via underwater cables from the shore.
+In all there are 82 houses across the Thimble Islands, and 14 islands have only one.
+Meanwhile only six receive electricity via underwater cables from the shore.

-Many of these properties date to the Victorian period, which only adds to the beauty of the seascapes.
+The majority of these properties date to the Victorian period, which only adds to the beauty of the seascapes for me.

 2. Sailing Trips

-As you’d guess navigating the waters in the Thimble Islands can be treacherous, but luckily there’s a choice of companies based in Stony Creek and waiting to take you out on a voyage.
+As you’d guess, navigating the waters in the Thimble Islands can be treacherous.
+Luckily there’s a choice of companies based in Stony Creek and waiting to take you out on a voyage.